 The college has Convenience store for students to procure all stationary items.
-The convenience store also provides services such as printing and binding, Xerox, fax, etc.
+The convenience store also provides reprographic services to students.

 10.8 Clubs/Groups Activities

 Students at JNEC are encouraged to form clubs for the benefit of college, local communities and students.
 In order to establish any club at JNEC, students are required to follow the Guidelines for Establishing Clubs and get the approval from the Dean of Student Affairs.